tored/mjolnir/README.md

 How about legacy support?
 -------------------------
-No, but the library is built in mind that it would be possible to to add a mjolnir.legacy file.
+No, but the library is built in mind that it would be possible to to add a mjolnir.legacy.js file.